 |Burt Young - the king of country|

-Life sure happens fast if you don't think twice: the truckers all become outlaws automatically, never bothering to question any plot device that helps them finally escape that tedious truck stop molasses fight.
-Duck picks up this close-cropped perm-fro'd Ali McGraw on the way out (she jumps ship from her previous ride) and she becomes his chronicler with her fancy camera or something.
-She's still gorgeous, but seeing her close cropped permed hair is one of those majorly churlish directorial 'bad hair' decisions (not unlike Orson's cropping Rita in Lady from Shanghai) by which an auteur unwittingly reveals his misogyny.
+But hey - the fight happens, the truckers all become outlaws and then folk heroes without ever bothering to question any weird plot device that happens along.
+Duck picks up this close-cropped perm-fro'd Ali McGraw on the way out of the diner (she jumps ship from her previous ride) and she becomes his chronicler with her fancy camera or something.
+McGraw may be still gorgeous, but her close cropped permed hair is continually depressing.
+In the annals of 'bad hair' decisions it makes Orson's cropping Rita's long tresses for a short blonde flip in Lady from Shanghai seem inspired and lovely instead of churlish and mean.
+Together in fact, Rita's and Ali's hair crops make a great collective illustration of how a petulant male auteur unwittingly reveals his misogyny.
 As Vincent Canby wrote at the time: "to transform a naturally beautiful woman into a figure of such androgyny seems, at best, short-sighted; at worst, it's mean-spirited."

-Don't mean to shit on this otherwise interesting flick but considering the amount of shitting on our collective hats (without even doing us the courtesy of telling it's raining), old Sam does, well, it's a pretty good spot for it.
-Some stretches of his signature rapid editing (1970s midwestern small town American faces and sights) help undo the damage.
-All them old faces all drinking and smoking in the proximity of flags feels authentic - but without Easy Rider's redneck-demonizing or Altman's tacky mummery, or Smokey and the Bandit's lecherous bouncing and guileless harmonic score.
+Don't mean to shit on this otherwise interesting flick but considering the amount of shitting on our collective hats Peckinpah does during the movie, well, it's a good place to vent.
+On the plus side, there are some stretches of Peckinpah brilliance vis-a-vis his signature rapid editing through tight shots of crazy locals in various states of intoxication.
+A series of old faces, drinking and smoking in the proximity of flags, feels authentic enough - and all done without Easy Rider's redneck-demonizing, Altman's tacky mummery, or Smokey and the Bandit's lecherous bouncing and guileless harmonic score.

-Alas, when not crashing cars, the Peckinpah signature over-editing and slow-mo fight thing does not always work: a haphazard brawl in a rest stop cafe isn't quite the same ode to violence as the opening or closing of The Wild Bunch.
-With all its slow motion and quick cuts it becomes abstract and unseemly: cutting back and forth to about eight different characters in various states of falling, rolling, punching, ducking or running - all in a very close quarters diner environment--it's a fight that would have blown our minds in the hands of a tight-editing Walter Hill (as in the bathroom fight in The Warriors) but Peckinpah infamously wasted weeks filming and it's clear that about 100 different takes are all used for one single movement to create a bewildering sense of time and relative space (a character might start falling off a stool at one end of the counter and land behind a table on the other, his eyes indicating he somehow has aged 20 years in frustration with his director in between the two angles).
-Then there's the big events and demonstrations as the convoy the Duck's leading gets longer and longer as his struggle goes viral through the CB network of little people and the people tired of getting pushed around; shitty cops like Borgnine come to the fore from all walks of 'yawn' life.
-One can argue that these rapid montages of images from these populist organizations is almost Sam's version of Nashville.
+Alas, when not crashing cars or staging roadshow funerals, the Peckinpah signature over-editing and slow-mo fight thing does not always work: that truck stop cafe brawl with Cottonmouth, for example, isn't quite the same ode to violence as the opening or closing of The Wild Bunch (1969).
+With all its slow motion and quick cuts it becomes abstract and unseemly: cutting back and forth to about eight different characters in various states of falling, rolling, punching, ducking or running - all in a very close quarters diner environment--is numbing and dumb rather than riveting.
+It's a fight that would have blown our minds in the hands of a tight-editing Walter Hill (as in the bathroom fight in The Warriors) but Peckinpah infamously wasted weeks filming and it's clear that about 100 different takes are all used for one single movement to create a bewildering sense of time and relative space (a character might start falling off a stool at one end of the counter and land behind a table on the other, his eyes indicating he somehow has aged 20 years in frustration with his director in between the two angles).
+Then there's the big events and demonstrations as the rebel convoy gets longer and longer, word spreading analog viral through the CB network of all the 'little' people from Flyover USA who are tired of getting pushed around.
+Yawn.
 It works at times, in others, it's just a lot of nowhere shorthand for 'everyday' America.
-I guess it's inspiring, but man, these trucks must be driving mighty slow.
-What about them poor pigs back of Love Machine's rig?
+I guess it's inspiring, but man, that food in the back of them trucks crawling along is gonna spoil.
+And what about them poor live pigs being hauled by Love Machine?
 What about their freedom?
-The sooner I can stop associating Burt Young's harsh face with actual pigs and the tang of sulphur and asphalt, the better.
-Son, dump them pigs loose upon the plain, and get thee to a ROCKY pinball machine, stat!
+The sooner I can stop associating Burt Young's harsh face with actual pigs and the tang of sulphur, methane, diesel and asphalt, the better.
+Son, dump them pigs loose upon the plain, and get thee to a ROCKY pinball machine (3), stat!

 1. J.W.
 Pepper in Live and Let Die (1971) and Man with the Golden Gun (1974)